AndreNijman/EmuRust/README.md

 Audio output remains enabled in headless mode, so you'll still hear the ROM unless you mute the system output.

+### Memory dumps and automation feeds

+Tetris automation (or any ROM analysis) typically needs the raw RAM/VRAM contents.
+Two helpers are
+available:

+1. **One-shot dumps** – capture any address range after the run completes:

+    ```bash
+    # Dump 0x200 bytes starting at 0xC000 as a hex table
+    cargo run -- ./tetris.gb --frames 120 --dump-range 0xC000:0x200

+    # Same dump, but write raw binary bytes to a file
+    cargo run -- ./tetris.gb --frames 120 \
+      --dump-range 0xC000:0x200 \
+      --dump-output wram.bin \
+      --dump-format binary
+    ```

+2. **Live watch stream** – emit JSON lines after every VBlank with the bytes you care about.
+This is ideal for connecting external automation/bot processes:

+    ```bash
+    # Stream Game Boy Tetris playfield (10x20 bytes at 0xC0A0) + next-piece state
+    cargo run --release -- ./tetris.gb --interactive \
+      --watch board:0xC0A0:200 \
+      --watch state:0xC200:32 \
+      --watch-output tetris_watches.jsonl
+    ```

+    Each line looks like:

+    ```json
+    {"frame":128,"watches":[{"name":"board","start":49248,"data_hex":"000000..."}]}
+    ```

+    Use hex addresses or decimal; lengths accept the same.
+For Game Boy Tetris the playfield lives at `0xC0A0` (10×20 board) and various gameplay flags sit near `0xC200`, but you can point watches at any RAM location you need.

 ### CLI reference